solrevdev/solrevdev.github.io/_posts/2020-01-11-error-msb4236-the-sdk-microsoftnetsdk-specified-could-not-be-found.md

 ### Background

-Recently I was working on a website built before dotnetcore was even a thing It was targeting an older version of the original .NET Framework.
+Recently I was working on a website built before dotnetcore was even a thing.
+It was targeting an older version of the original .NET Framework.

 I am slowly modernising it.
 Firstly I upgraded the nuget packages and re-targeted it to .NET Framework version 4.8.